dmdouglas/infinite_monkeys/README.md

 ## Visualisation

 Our data visualisation uses the [D3](www.d3js.org) JavaScript framework.
 Articles with a high similarity (>75%) are connected with a thick line.
-Articles with smaller similiarity values have thinner lines connecting them.
+Articles with smaller similarity values have thinner lines connecting them.

 # "Infinite Monkeys?"